-We are currently living beyond our means – if everyone lived as we do in the UK we’d need 3 planets, so the aim of sustainable development is to find ways of living where there is less wasteful distribution of resources.
+We are currently living beyond our means – if everyone lived as we do in the UK we’d need at least three planets, so the aim of sustainable development is to find ways of living where there is less wasteful distribution of resources.
+The climate crisis adds urgency to the need for change.
 We need to work out ways that we can all have what we need using fewer resources and be just as happy.

 The necessary societal transformations to sustainable societies require profound systemic changes across social, cultural, economic, environmental, political and technological domains.
 But to imagine how all aspects can come together within one society is more the domain of creative fiction.
 Therefore this competition aims to harness the creative visions of writers to imagine sustainable societies.

+Or more simply, any story in any genre can showcase green solutions in numerous subtle ways, for example, by showing characters disapprove of wasteful behaviours or engage in green behaviours themselves.
 Just as some books/films product place products, we aim to ‘product place’ sustainable attitudes behaviours products and policies.
-The story doesn’t have to be specifically about climate change or catastrophic shortages, it can be any kind of genre – rom com, crime drama, legal drama, children’s book, sci fi etc. as long as it showcases sustainable technologies, practices, products or ideas in the background.
-Or another acceptable approach could be to focus on characters.
+Stories don’t have to be specifically about climate change or catastrophic shortages, they can be any kind of genre – rom com, crime drama, legal drama, children’s book, sci fi etc. as long as it showcases sustainable technologies, practices, products or ideas in the background.
+Another acceptable approach could be to focus on characters.
 Currently characters in fiction who are green/ethical are often portrayed as priggish or aggressive, we’d like to see attractive characters behaving in sustainable ways.